|Module code||MHR 3607|

 This short course is devised to enable you to maintain your professional employment while studying by attending weekly study days at our London campus based in Hendon.
-Delivered over five full days you will be taught how to conduct assessments and monitoring of physical health needs of people suffering with mental illness.
+Delivered over about a week you will be taught how to conduct assessments and monitoring of physical health needs of people suffering with mental illness.

 Through a series of lectures and workshops you will explore the following topics and many others not listed below:

 All days run from 9.00am to 4.30pm